-Ian Froese reports from the Manitoba Legislature for CBC Manitoba.
-He previously wrote for the Brandon Sun and the Carillon in Steinbach.
+Ian Froese is a reporter with CBC Manitoba.
+He has previously worked for newspapers in Brandon and Steinbach.
 Story idea?
 Email: email@example.com.

 Latest from Ian Froese

 COVID-19 cases at Manitoba pork plant highlight need for sick-pay program: union, NDP

 Workers at a Brandon, Man., meat-packing plant that has seen 10 cases of COVID-19 deserve to be compensated for taking sick leave, their union argues.

 Manitoba processing plant with COVID-19 should learn from Alberta facilities and shut down, union leaders say

 Union leaders who witnessed a devastating COVID-19 outbreak at meat-packing facilities in Alberta are calling on a Brandon, Man., plant to shut down before its eight cases of the novel coronavirus become many more.

 NDP pans government pitch to axe nursery school grant, cap on some parent fees

 The Manitoba NDP is rallying against proposed changes to early childhood education that may strip funding from child-care centres and eliminate a cap on some parent fees.

 Winnipeg grocer fights back against rumour that several staff members contracted COVID-19